 Who’d have thought such a tiny planet would stir up such a big controversy?
-Everyone seems to have an opinion on the recent vote by the International Astronomical Union to change the official definition of "planet" to exclude Pluto and demote it to "dwarf planet" status.
-A Prague, Czechoslovakia would have raised the number of planets in our solar system from nine to 12.
-But after a contentious debate that made headlines around the world, astronomers finally approved Ceres, and the recently discovered object Eris (named for the Greek goddess of discord and strife) from the list.
+Everyone seems to have an opinion on the recent vote by the International Astronomical Union to change the official definition of "planet" and thereby demote Pluto to "dwarf planet" status.

 From This Story

-Scientists who disagree with the new definition Alan Stern is a planetary scientist at the Southwest Research Institute in Boulder, Colorado and the Principal Investigator for NASA’s New Horizons spacecraft mission to Pluto.
-He helped organize the petition to boycott the IAU definition.
+Among the scientists who disagree with the new definition is Alan Stern, a planetary scientist at the Southwest Research Institute in Boulder, Colorado and the Principal Investigator for NASA’s New Horizons spacecraft mission to Pluto.
 Michael Brown is a planetary scientist at the California Institute of Technology and the co-discoverer of Eris, a dwarf planet in the outer solar system.
 The recognition that Eris is slightly larger than Pluto is partly what prompted the search for a new definition of planethood.
 Brown leans toward classifying planets based on their dynamics—how they interact with other objects in the solar system—which is the scheme that ultimately prevailed at IAU.
-The scientists spoke with Air & Space Senior Editor Tony Reichhardt by phone on September 7.
+The scientists spoke with Air & Space Senior Editor Tony Reichhardt in August 2006, shortly after the IAU vote.

 A&S: First of all, is it really necessary to have a new definition for a planet, either for scientists or for the public?